kevin-crook-ucb/ucb_w205_crook_supplement/2019_Fall/synch_session_commands/project_2_jupyter_2_pyspark.md

 If you have been running a Jupyter Notebook to another source, there will be cookie conflicts between them.
 The solution is to run a new ingocnito window in the Google Chrome browser.

 Open a new Google Chrome browser ingocnito window, and copy and paste the URL with the modified ip address from your notepad and the Jupyter Notebook should come up.

+## Step 3 - Create a symbolic link in the Spark container to the /205 mount point

 Once inside the Jupyter Notebook, you will notice that the directory structure is not that of the w205 directory and that the w205 directory is not listed.
 It is mounted to /w205.
 One quick way to rememdy this is to simply create a symbolic link from the Jupyter Notebooks directory to the /w205 directory.